syifarahmat/fabuya/CONTRIBUTING.md

 one, this confuse maintainers when exploring.
 Especially when doing git blame or bisecting.

-4. Don't worry about JavaScript format
+4. Don't worry about code style

 When your format is not like what the code base is, reviewer will reminds you and you need to change them in order to get your PR merged.